THE 2021 WBA GALA CELEBRATION IS BROUGHT TO YOU BY OUR FABULOUS GOLD SPONSOR

 A welcome from our President, Heather Gamache

-A very special LIVE performance of Hamilton songs and Q&A by Miguel Cervantes, current lead role of Hamilton on Broadway
+A very special LIVE performance of Hamilton songs and Q&A by Miguel Cervantes, who currently plays Hamilton on Broadway

 No one really knows how the parties get to “YES”